Raqeeb27/MyResourceHub/Software_Downloads/README.md

     curl -o "%USERPROFILE%\Desktop\Activator.bat" https://raw.githubusercontent.com/Raqeeb27/MyResourceHub/main/Software_Downloads/Activator.bat
     ```
     3. Run the downloaded file `Activator.bat` as Administrator to activate Windows.
+    4. If the file executes successfully, then restart your Windows.

 - **Windows 11**
   - Next-gen Windows experience with a redesigned UI and improved performance.